 For instance, a Muslim boy (17) from a pious Muslim family may suffer from social phobia, or chronic loneliness in a western country, and goes to a local therapist and therapist for that and the therapist assigns him homeworks which are tools for cognitive behavioral therapy.
-Some homework includes attending to parties, shaking hands with a girl etc. Therapist thinks that those are natural adaptive behaviors for his peer group.
-He even asks for sexual encounters etc. But the boy is also a pious Muslim and considers all those as haram, prohibited.
+Some offers, or homeworks can include attending to parties, shaking hands with a girl ... etc. Therapist thinks that those are natural adaptive behaviors for his peer group.
+But the boy is coming form a pious Muslim family and considers all those as haram, prohibited.
 He loses confidence in the therapy and terminates the sessions.
 This does not mean that a non Muslim therapist cannot help a Muslim, yet in some cases, can have important difficulties and has to learn about Islam.
-There is a neatly written article in ACA resources with title “Working with Muslims: Perspectives and Suggestions for Counseling” by Shifa Podikunju-Hussain giving basc info on Islamic Understanding and worldviews.
+There is a neatly written article in ACA resources with title “Working with Muslims: Perspectives and Suggestions for Counseling” by Shifa Podikunju-Hussain giving basic info on Islamic Understanding and worldviews.
 On the other part, Islam has a rich and deep spiritual tradition which enhances human capacity and flourishes human inner faculties and promote happiness and wellness in this world and in the other.
-Those resources should also be summoned for help n the therapy I think.
+Those resources should also be summoned for help in the therapy, I think.